+An example of specifying that the revocation reason is because a patient was unmerged:

+<xcpd:RevocationReason code=”PatientUnmerge” system=”1.3.6.1.4.1.19376.1.2.27.4”>Patient merge operation has been reverted.</xcpd:RevocationReason>

 3.55.4.3.2.1 Message Information Model of the Patient Nullify Message

 Below is the Message Information Model for the Patient Nullify message, as restricted for this transaction.
 The purpose of the model is to describe the data elements relevant for this transaction.
 It is a strict common subset of the Patient Nullify Message (PRPA_RM201305UV) RMIM.